ibm-cloud-docs/vmwaresolutions/vcenter/vc_bom.md

 | Public Switch  | 1500 (default) | 9000 (Jumbo Frames) |
 | Private Switch | 9000 (Jumbo Frames) | 9000 (Jumbo Frames) |

 The settings apply to new instances and new clusters from instances deployed in V2.1 or later.
-The settings also apply to new clusters in cross IBM Cloud Data Centers from instances that were upgraded to V2.1 or later.
+The settings also apply to new clusters in cross {{site.data.keyword.CloudDataCents_notm}} from instances that were upgraded to V2.1 or later.

-The settings do not apply to new clusters in the same IBM Cloud Data Center, for existing instances from V2.0 or earlier or existing instances upgraded to V2.1 or later.
+The settings do not apply to new clusters in the same {{site.data.keyword.CloudDataCent_notm}}, for existing instances from V2.0 or earlier or existing instances upgraded to V2.1 or later.

 For instances that were deployed in V2.0 or earlier, it is recommended that you update the Public Switch MTU setting to 1500.